lotabout/write-a-C-interpreter/tutorial/en/8-Expressions.md

 }
 ```

 ### Dereference/Indirection

-`*a` in C is to get the object pointed by pointer `a`.
-It is essential to find
+In C `*a` server to get the object pointed by pointer `a`.
+It is essential to
-out the type of pointer `a`.
-Luckily the type information will be stored in
+find out the type of pointer `a`.
+Luckily the type information will be stored
-variable `expr_type` when an expression ends.
+in variable `expr_type` when an expression ends.

 ```c
 else if (token == Mul) {